How to Build a Long-Lasting Retaining Wall

 Mark cuts with a soapstone pencil

 These pros like soapstone because the lines created by grease pencils and markers can stay visible for a long time, whereas soapstone washes off in the rain.
 The downside is that soapstone doesn’t work as well on wet blocks.
 You can find these pencils at online retailers.

 Stagger joints and keep them tight

-Stagger the overlaps (at least 4 in. for this Versa-Lok product) and try to keep the butt joint between the blocks as tight as possible.
+Stagger the overlaps (at least 4 inches for this Versa-Lok product) and try to keep the butt joint between the blocks as tight as possible.
 Large gaps can create a pathway for water and sediment.
 Whichever type of block you use, make sure you follow the manufacturer’s instructions.